manfredsteyer/2019_08_26/tddd_en.md

 The answer leverages Domain-Driven Design and best practices from the Angular community.
 As I've already written about the use of [Strategic Design](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/) in Angular applications, this article focuses on the other side of the coin: **Tactical Design**.

+> Big thanks to [Thomas Burleson](https://twitter.com/ThomasBurleson) who deeply reviewed this article.

 ## **Tactical DDD**

-Tactical DDD helps to master the increasing complexity in SPAs; and is especially suitable for complext Angular solutions.
+Tactical DDD helps to master the increasing complexity in SPAs; and is especially suitable for complex Angular solutions.
 In this post you will learn:

 - How DDD helps to substructure a big angular application into smaller parts
 - How monorepos help implementing them